popovalexei/Simon-Says-Game/README.md

 # Simon-Says-Game

-This is Simon Says Game.
-Developed by me as practice exercise during the Udemy webdevelopment course.

-You can access and play the game here: https://popovalexei.github.io/Simon-Says-Game/
+Simon Says Game - is a simple game that I developed as a practice exercise during a Udemy web development course.
+The game is based on the classic Simon Says game, where the user has to repeat a sequence of colors in the correct order.

+Technologies Used:

-Technologies used: HTML, CSS.
-JavaScript and jQuery (DOM).
+The game was built using HTML, CSS, JavaScript, and jQuery (DOM).

-How to plat the game:
+How to Play:

-1. Press A to start the game.
-Firstly, the game shows the first colour in the sequence (for ex. blue).
-The user clicks on the blue button.
-2. Next, the game shows the next colour (red), the user has to remember the sequence is blue, red and so on and so forth.
-If the user messes up the sequence, then the game ends.
+To start the game, press the "A" key.
+The game will then show you the first color in the sequence (e.g. blue).
+Click on the blue button to repeat the sequence.
+The game will then show you the next color (e.g. red), and you have to remember the entire sequence (in this case, blue, red).
+The game will keep adding colors to the sequence, and you have to keep remembering and repeating the entire sequence in the correct order.

+If you make a mistake and repeat the sequence incorrectly, the game will end.
+Press any key to restart the game.

 Good luck!

+Play the Game:
+You can play Simon Says Game online at https://popovalexei.github.io/Simon-Says-Game/.